Physical Education & Recreation (PER)

 PER A170 Backpack Alaska 3 Credits

 Provides an introduction to backpacking in Alaska.
 Covers trip planning and selection of personal, group, and safety equipment appropriate for overnight trips.
-Presents the opportunity during outings to practice hazard evaluation, front and backcountry navigation, and hiking/camping/cooking skills.
+Presents the opportunity during overnight outings to practice hazard evaluation, navigation, and backpacking skills.

 PER A171 Outdoor Adventure in Alaska 2 Credits

 Provides an overview of basic outdoor skills commonly used and enjoyed in Alaska.
-Covers trip preparation, equipment selection and maintenance, introduction to map and compass, and learning to identify risk in the field.
-Includes season-dependent activities such as day hiking, backpacking, rock climbing and sea kayaking.
+Covers trip preparation, equipment selection and maintenance, introduction to map and compass, and learning to assess risk in the field.
+Includes season-dependent activities such as day hiking, backpacking, rock climbing or sea kayaking.

 PER A173 Beginning Mountaineering 1 Credit